bartlomiejremlein/8-week-sql-challenge/1-dannys-diner/Answers/README.md

 | B           | 6      |
 | C           | 2      |

-___

-3. What was the first item from the menu purchased by each customer?
+**3. What was the first item from the menu purchased by each customer?**

 ```sql
 WITH orders_by_customers_ranked AS (